ahuxford/NekML/README.md

 5. When you run "makenek" you may need to run it up to 3 times (i.e. makenek clean, makenek, makenek, makenek) to complete the compilation of Nek5000 with NekML.
 There's a compilation bug I never fixed, but it'll still work.
 I think it's something with the makefile_usr.inc file.

+- p.s.
+I get a compilation bug when compiling with gfortran 4.8.5 regarding the c_loc procedure in forpy_mod.F90, but I think the issue doesn't exist for newer compiler versions.

 ## Examples

 `save_h5py`